andrechristikan/ack-nestjs-boilerplate/README.md

 #### Logger
-We use morgan and winston for logger. <br>
+We use morgan and winston for logger.

+##### Morgan Logger
-All Request will write on log file in `/logs/http/YYYY-MM-DD.log` with format `':remote-addr' - ':remote-user' - '[:date[iso]]' - 'HTTP/:http-version' - '[:status]' - ':method' - ':url' - 'Request Header :: :req-headers' - 'Request Params :: :req-params' - 'Request Body :: :req-body' - 'Response Header :: :res[header]' - 'Response Body :: :res-body' - ':response-time ms' - ':referrer' - ':user-agent'`
+All Request will write on log file in without do nothing xD `/logs/http/YYYY-MM-DD.log` with format `':remote-addr' - ':remote-user' - '[:date[iso]]' - 'HTTP/:http-version' - '[:status]' - ':method' - ':url' - 'Request Header :: :req-headers' - 'Request Params :: :req-params' - 'Request Body :: :req-body' - 'Response Header :: :res[header]' - 'Response Body :: :res-body' - ':response-time ms' - ':referrer' - ':user-agent'`

+##### Winston Logger
 Other logs will write in `/logs/system/default/YYYY-MM-DD.log`.
-This logger purpose for replace console log.
+This logger purpose for replace console log, if we want to save all log into file.
 Here how to call it.
 ```ts
 import { Logger as LoggerService } from 'winston';
 import { Logger } from 'middleware/logger/logger.decorator';